 A smile is the best makeup any girl can wear, or should we say ANYONE can wear says Marilyn Monroe, but have you ever wondered why some people would lose confidence in showing their smiles?
 Or why some people lose a few of their teeth?
 There are many factors to consider and one of those will be tackled in this article. – Gingivitis.

 Let us first get to know more about gingivitis and its causes.
 According to Mayo Clinic, it is a common and mild form of gum disease that may cause irritation, redness, and swelling.
 With that said, gingivitis, when not treated and taken into serious consideration, can lead to much more serious gum disease and worst, tooth loss.
 You don’t want that to happen.

 Symptoms and when to see a dentist

 Ideally, healthy gums should look firm and pale pink, where your teeth fit perfectly (your teeth shouldn’t look wobbly like it’s about to fall off).
 Now, check your teeth.
 Can you see swollen and puffy gums?
-How about bloody red looking gums?
-When you floss, does your gums easily bleed?
+How about bloody red-looking gums?
+When you floss, do your gums easily bleed?
 Do you notice bad breath, tender gums, or receding gums?
 If YES then you better be alarmed!
 These are signs of gingivitis.
 It’s best to seek your dentist’s help to alleviate these symptoms.